hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 ## Sinks

-Like with sources, sinks are just another kind of `Processor`.
+Like the sources, sinks are just another kind of `Processor`s.
 Sinks are typically implemented as `AbstractProcessor` and implement the `tryProcess` method, and write each incoming item to the sink.